Langelurillus squamiger: Description

 Langelurillus squamiger is a small spider.
-The male has a cephalothorax that is between 1.9 and 2.1 mm long and between 1.4 and 1.6 mm wide.
-It has a dark brown carapace, rather high and covered with short white hairs, with a black eye field.
-The chelicerae are brown and toothless.
-The labium is light brown.
-The abdomen is smaller than the carapace, between 1.5 and 1.7 mm long and between 1.3 and 1.4 mm wide.
+The male has a cephalothorax, or forward section of its body, that is between 1.9 and 2.1 mm long and between 1.4 and 1.6 mm wide.
+The hard upper part of its cephalothorax, its carapace, is dark brown, rather high and covered with short white hairs.
+It has a black eye field.
+The part of its underside known as its sternum is generally yellowish with a central area that has a hint of grey.
+The spider's chelicerae are brown and toothless.
+Its remaining mouthparts, including its labium and maxillae, are light brown.

+Behind its cephalothorax, the spider's abdomen is smaller than the carapace, between 1.5 and 1.7 mm long and between 1.3 and 1.4 mm wide.
 It is rounded and brown, with a pattern made up of yellow patches.
 The underside is yellowish-grey.
-The spinnerets are black and yellow.
-The spider has yellowish-brown and very hairy legs.
-The pedipalps are brown and also very hairy, with a very convex tegulum with small toothlike appendages or spikes.
-The spider has a number of tibial apophysis, or spikes.
-The palpal bulb has an embolus that coils around its tip.
+The spider's spinnerets are black and yellow.
+The spider has yellowish-brown and very hairy legs that have many brown leg spines.

+The male spider's copulatory organs are distinctive.
+Its pedipalps, which are near the front of the spider, are brown and also very hairy, and terminates in a very convex tegulum with small toothlike appendages or spikes.
+The spider has a number of tibial apophyes, or spikes on its palpal tibia, that have a distinctive shape.
+Its palpal bulb has an embolus emanating from it that coils around its tip.
 The embolus is hidden behind a shield.

 The female is larger than the male, with a carapace typically 2.4 mm long and between 1.6 and 1.9 mm wide and an abdomen measuring between 2.2 and 2.4 mm in length and 1.7 and 2.0 mm in width.
-The carapace is similar to colour and the abdomen darker.
-The spider has a broad epigyne with a strongly sclerotised plate on the back half and two distinctive lobes.
-Internally, it has short seminal ducts leading to oval spermathecae.
+The carapace is similar to colour to the male and the abdomen is darker.
+The spider has a broad epigyne, the external visible part of the female copulatory organs, with a strongly sclerotised plate on the back half and two distinctive lobes.
+Internally, it has short seminal ducts leading to oval spermathecae, or receptacles.

-The spider is similar to related spiders, particularly Langelurillus orbicularis, but can be distinguished by the shape of the male's tibial apophysis and the morphology of the female's copulatory organs.
-The particular, the female of the two species have a very similar epigyne but Langelurillus orbicularis is less sclerotised and lacks the two lobes.
-Lobes can also be found on Langelurillus manifestus, but this species has much longer looping seminal ducts.
+The spider is similar to related spiders, particularly Langelurillus orbicularis, but can be distinguished by the shape of the male's tibial apophyses and the morphology of the female's copulatory organs.
+The particular, the female of the two species have a very similar epigyne but Langelurillus orbicularis is less sclerotised and lacks the two lobes seen on this species.
+Lobes can also be found on the female Langelurillus manifestus, but this species has much longer looping seminal ducts.

+Behaviour

+Jumping spiders species often live in mixtures of species for mutual advantage.
+Langelurillus squamiger was found living near, and eating, Odontotermes termites.
+The spider was found alongside the jumping spiders Stenaelurillus guttiger and Stenaelurillus modestus; both also are known to eat termites.
+Although it lives in dense groups, the spider has been found in less dense populations than the other jumping spiders.